My nephew Phoenix turned 11-years old yesterday, though I’ve always secretly suspected him of being 41.

 I’ve worked with a lot of wonderful artists in my career, but I don’t think I’ve ever been more proud.

-Visit Phoenix's Hair Duds on Etsy.
-And keep on eye on this one, I think this could be just the beginning.
+Keep on eye on this one, I think this could be just the beginning.

 Do you want to learn more about becoming a working artist, like Phoenix?
 Join my mailing list below to find out how!